EEOS

 The trained assistant layer that explains the signal, carries center memory, and stays on-site.

 That means the center can finally work with infrastructure at the same caliber as the mission itself.
 Clean runtime.
-Biometric evidence.
+Session-response measurement.
+Durable memory.
 Local interpretation.
 All in one path.

 What This Makes Possible